 Paper Surgery Groups bring together five to six MPC faculty, staff and graduate student members from across the disciplines to provide writing support and feedback on group members' writing.
 The goal of the groups is to produce high-quality population studies research papers ready for publication (or dissertation).
 Groups generally meet once a month to review one member's paper.
 Papers are circulated at least one week before each meeting to allow group members time to read and provide thoughtful feedback.
 Procedures and practices may vary slightly from group to group.

 MPC hosts two weekly Writing Hunkers to provide a dedicated time and space for writing through the shared accountability of working in a group setting.
 During these hunker sessions, a Program Development team member is available to meet with hunkerers one-to-one to help devise writing strategies, think about organization, brainstorm, and work through other issues related to writing.

 Writing Hunkers meet every Wednesday and Friday from 8:00am-12:00pm in Room 29.

 MPC Paper Hatchling brings together a small group of faculty, research staff, and student members to assist individual members with the early stages of paper and grant design.
-Each week one members signs up to pitch a new paper idea to fellow researchers who provide feedback on project design, theoretical framing, data, and methods.
-You may sign up to present a paper idea or to listen and provide feedback on a new paper idea.
+Each week one member signs up to pitch a new paper idea to fellow researchers who provide feedback on project design, theoretical framing, data, and methods.
 Come with an idea you can briefly describe, and a group of experienced researchers will help you pinpoint gaps in the literature, design your project, operationalize variables, or locate data.
+Members are encouraged to sign up to present a paper idea or to listen and provide feedback on a new paper idea.
 This is intended to be an incubator space for new ideas, so think of it as a very safe space for rough ideas.